 Rob Hegarty chaired and moderated IdeaLabs, TraderForum’s annual look at how artificial intelligence, predictive analytics and advanced data visualization are revolutionizing the investment process.
 TraderForum’s buy side head trader members will hear “elevator pitches” from a group of financial technology startups who are bringing these technologies to bear on trading, portfolio construction and research.

 Rob Hegarty moderated a panel “Reaping the Benefits of Technology Disruption” at BNY/Eagle Engage 2018.
 The panel addressed how to harness the vast amount of data coming at us every day, take advantage of the power of AI and Machine Learning, deploy practical uses of RPA, and how they're responding to the disruptive forces of emerging FinTech players.

 APRIL 6, 2018 BOSTON, MA

 Rob Hegarty presented "FinTech Trends at the Intersection of Financial Markets, Technology, and Data" to the Boston Asset Management CIO Roundtable.
 The presentation and discussion covered the major trends defining the future of investment management, and how emerging technologies and the evolution of data are dramatically changing the industry.

 JANUARY 19, 2018 MIAMI, FL

-Rob Hegarty is on a panel, "Foreign Exchange: New Regulation, New Players, New Structure" at Institutional Investor's Trader Forum -- a private association of Head Traders at the world's leading buy side firms.
-The panel will address how FX market participants are facing new waves of regulation, including the new code of conduct and MiFID II.
+Rob Hegarty was a panelist on "Foreign Exchange: New Regulation, New Players, New Structure" at Institutional Investor's Trader Forum -- a private association of Head Traders at the world's leading buy side firms.
+The panel debated how FX market participants are facing new waves of regulation, including the new code of conduct and MiFID II.